7max/log4cl/README.md

 ### Displaying logger hierarchy configuration

 Without any arguments, `(log:config)` will display logging hierarchy and its configuration on the standard output.
-Only "interesting" loggers will be displayed, "interesting" defined as having either an explicit log level, or having any appenders, or being non-additive (meaning they don't propagate messages to the ancestor's appenders)
+It only prints "interesting" loggers, that have either an explicit log level, have any appenders, or are non-additive (meaning they don't propagate messages to the ancestor's appenders)

     CL-USER> (log:config)
     ROOT, DEBUG